Updated April 2022

 - Quick Turnaround: You may be required to deliver a load and immediately pick up another to return to your home area.
 That means that you will have longer hours behind the wheel with less time to stretch.

 - Salary: Some or all of your salary may depend on the loads you’re carrying.
-In order to earn the best salary available in this category, you may need to fit in long runs.
+To earn the best salary available in this category, you may need to fit in long runs.

-OTR drivers can cover the lower 48 states; however, the routes and loads you carry depend largely on the company you work for.
-Some companies may stay within a regional area, such as the western states, or they may require you to travel extensively from coast to coast.
+OTR drivers can cover the lower 48 states; however, the routes and loads you carry depend mainly on the company you work for.
+Some companies may stay within a regional area, such as the western states, or require you to travel extensively from coast to coast.

-- Salary: The average annual salary for an OTR driver based in Fresno, CA, is approximately $59,000 according to Indeed.
+- The average annual salary for an OTR driver based in Fresno, CA, is approximately $74,322, according to Indeed.
 That does not include bonuses and benefits.
-Salaries can also reach into the $80,000 range if you work as part of a team.
+Salaries can also reach the $80,000 range if you work as part of a team.

 - Travel: An OTR driver can enjoy the best of both worlds.
-You are able to travel and see the country while earning a living.
+You can travel and see the country while earning a living.

 - Paid Time Off: Jobs.net states that a driver is required to receive 34 hours off for every 70 hours worked.
-You are also limited by a maximum of 11 hours of driving per day.
+You are also limited to 11 hours of driving per day.
 So, you may work 14 hours, which includes loading or unloading, so long as your actual drive time does not exceed 11 hours.

 - Freedom: As an OTR driver, you may also choose which time of day you prefer to drive.

-- No Freight Loading or Unloading: The companies that are on your delivery schedule will provide their own dedicated dock workers.
+- No Freight Loading or Unloading: The companies on your delivery schedule will provide their dedicated dock workers.

 - Minimal Family Time: You may average one day home every two to three weeks.

-- Long Hours Behind the Wheel: This can make anyone very tired as well as sore from not being able to be up and moving throughout the day.
+- Long Hours Behind the Wheel: This can make anyone very tired and sore from not being able to be up and moving throughout the day.

 Truck drivers with a CDL are currently enjoying a marketplace that offers a great deal of opportunity.
 Depending on your individual circumstances, you may choose to work as a local driver, cover a larger space on the regional circuit, or span the lower 48 states as an OTR driver.
 The sky’s the limit.